Ugwum/Ugwum/README.md

 I'm Obinna Agim, a seasoned software engineer with a passion for crafting innovative enterprise solutions, particularly in the Fintech domain.

-🔭 Currently, I'm diving deep into the world of distributed systems and microservices architecture, exploring how we can leverage cutting-edge technology to revolutionize financial services in Africa.
+🔭 Currently, I'm diving deep into the world of Generative AI, distributed systems and microservices architecture, exploring how we can leverage cutting-edge technology to revolutionize financial services.

 🌱 I'm currently learning about emerging trends in cloud-native technologies and DevOps practices to enhance the scalability and reliability of our systems.